James Gunn is hyping up Lobo again, and he did it by going back to where the Main Man first made his mark in DC Comics.

 Momoa as Lobo has been one of the easier DCU casting wins to get fans behind.

-Gunn has already said that Lobo was added to the movie as part of the adaptation process, and Momoa has long made it clear that the character is one of his favorites.
+Gunn has already said Lobo was added to the movie as part of the adaptation process, and Momoa has long made it known the character is one of his favorites.

-Supergirl is being described as a risky project for Warner Bros.
+Supergirl has looked like a risky project for a while.
 Industry chatter has painted it as an expensive gamble, and the recent track record for female-led superhero movies has not exactly inspired confidence.
 The Marvels and Madame Web both crashed, which makes the pressure even higher on Milly Alcock’s film.

 Lobo changes the equation a bit.